 THIS week, I’m gonna highlight my very favorite baking pan.
 Take a look at what it helped me to create!

-YUMMILICIOUS, right?!
-Aside from the fact that they've got ooey gooey cheese and crumbled pork sausage on the top, there's a light buttery biscuit holding that combo together.
+They look yummi, am I right?!
+Aside from the fact that they’ve got ooey gooey cheese and crumbled pork sausage on the top, there’s a light buttery biscuit holding that combo together.
 Fat grams and calories?
-Well...
-YES, there are plenty to go around in these little heaven-sent biscuits.
+Well… YES, there are plenty to go around in these little heaven-sent cheese and sausage biscuits.
 However, I made these for Brian to take to his co-workers for their Friday breakfast pig out.
-What kind of girlfriend would I be if I didn't make something fully loaded with artery choking ingredients?
-What's that?
-I'd be REASONABLE?
-Umm... hello.
+What kind of girlfriend would I be if I didn’t make something fully loaded with artery choking ingredients?
+What’s that?
+I’d be reasonable?
+Umm… hello.
 Do I know you?
 Rather, do you know me at ALL?
-OK, let's move on.
+OK, let’s move on.

-It's entirely possible to make these a little bit more heart smart.
+It’s entirely possible to make these cheese and sausage biscuits a little bit more heart smart.
 Just use turkey sausage and some low-fat or low-carb biscuits and some low-fat cheese.
-In this particular case, I said NO to the LOW and I'm not ashamed.
-They're perfectly portioned...as long as you can stop at one or two.
-Now let's talk about the adorable square shape of these biscuits.
+In this particular case, I said NO to the LOW and I’m not ashamed.
+They’re perfectly portioned…as long as you can stop at one or two.
+Now let’s talk about the adorable square shape of these biscuits.
 This was made possible only because of my Pampered Chef Brownie Pan.
-I'm not really sure why they call it a brownie pan, because in all honesty, I think I've only made 2 batches of brownies in it.
+I’m not really sure why they call it a brownie pan, because in all honesty, I think I’ve only made 2 batches of brownies in it.
 I use this pan for EVERYTHING!
 Mini lasagnas, blueberry cream cheese streusel cakes, mini meatloaves (which are the PERFECT size for making meatloaf sandwiches, by the way), and now these biscuits.
-It's made out of aluminized steel and it's got a non-stick coating that's nothing short of amazing.
-It doesn't matter what I bake in this pan, everything falls out effortlessly, leaving behind a SUPER easy clean up.
-Regarding care and use: This pan is safe in conventional and convection ovens up to 450°F (230°C).
-It is NOT broiler-, freezer- or microwave-safe, so stay clear.
-It IS dishwasher safe, though.
-OK, wanna see an action shot?!
+If you don’t have access to a Pampered Chef consultant, I found THIS ONE on Amazon that looks pretty darned similar in size and shape.

 There’s really not much to complain about where this pan is concerned.
 Except maybe for the fact that the 12 wells could be just a LITTLE bit deeper.
 They’re not as deep as a cupcake well…they’re about three-fourths of the depth of a standard size cupcake.